getwilds/wilds-docker-library/manta/README.md

 ## Image Details

-These Docker images are built from Ubuntu Oracular and include:

-- Manta v1.6.0: A structural variant caller optimized for speed and accuracy
-- Samtools v1.11: A suite of programs for interacting with high-throughput sequencing data
-- Python 3.12: Required for Manta's workflow management scripts

-The images are designed to be minimal and focused on structural variant detection with all necessary dependencies.
+These Docker images are built from Python 2.7 Slim and include Manta v1.6.0.
+The images are designed to be minimal and focused on structural variant detection with only the necessary dependencies.

 ## Usage